Abdullah-9862873/Professor_Tucker_Research/README.md

 ### Phase 2: The Autonomous Classifier (Finding Failure Modes)

-Rather than manually curating data, we built an **autonomous classifier** that:
+Rather than manually curating data, I built an **autonomous classifier** that:

 1. Processed all **5,000+ COCO val2017 images** through YOLOv8
 2. Identified where the YOLOv8 model performed poorly